-Compliance: This determination is based on your agency's compliance with Condition of Participation level and Standard level requirements.
-Deficiencies found only affect a small percentage of the Individuals on the survey sample (refer to Attachment D for details).
-The attached QMB Report of Findings indicates Standard Level deficiencies identified and requires implementation of a Plan of Correction.
+Partial Compliance with Standard Level Tags and Conditions of Participation Level Tags: This determination is based on noncompliance with one to five (1 - 5) Condition of Participation Level Tags (refer to Attachment D for details).
+The attached QMB Report of Findings indicates Standard Level and Condition of Participation Level deficiencies identified and requires completion and implementation of a Plan of Correction.

-The following tags are identified as Standard Level:
+The following tags are identified as Condition of Participation Level: